 The second idea for sales messaging is what we call the quick problem solve, and it’s all about leading with value once again.

 We can illustrate this concept with an example.
 Say your ideal clients are Chiropractic practices in Miami.
 If you search for “Chiropractor in Miami” you’ll see a list of ads in your search.

 Analyze the ads of the businesses that are advertising for this keyword phrase, and any number of other phrases that are similar.
 Maybe they’re not using call extensions very well, maybe their headlines suck, or maybe their copy doesn’t align with the search term.

 Make a note of any improvements you think could impact their return on investment.
 Then, pick up the phone and call them.
 After you introduce yourself, say “So I was looking for a Chiropractor in Miami, and I saw your ad.
 I work in digital marketing and noticed a couple of things you could do to improve your messaging.
 Who is the best person to speak to about that?”

 Don’t hold back.
 Tell them what’s wrong with the ad and how they could improve it.
 There is no point in trying to lock them into a call without providing that initial value.
 Lead with value and be comfortable with the process.

 #3 – Competitor Analysis

-Even if this is a two to three-page report about the state of AdWords in the industry of choice, then you have something to reach out to prospects with.
-It demonstrates your expertise in the industry and as an AdWords specialist.
+Even if this is a two to three-page report about the state of Google Ads in the industry of choice, then you have something to reach out to prospects with.
+It demonstrates your expertise in the industry and as an Google Ads specialist.

 Don’t send the report aimlessly out to everyone, encourage them to respond back to you first and show their interest.
 Not only does this start a conversation but it confirms that you are speaking with the right person at the company.